zhongzisha/alphafold3_google/docs/installation.md

 Clean Ubuntu images are available on Google Cloud, AWS, Azure, and other major platforms.

-We first provisioned a new machine in Google Cloud Platform using the following command.
-We were using a Google Cloud project that was already set up.
+Using an existing Google Cloud project, we provisioned a new machine:

 *   We recommend using `--machine-type a2-ultragpu-1g` but feel free to use `--machine-type a2-highgpu-1g` for smaller predictions.